 You could hard-code your footer into the template, but it would be nicer to be able to manage it through the CMS.
-This is what static placeholders are for.
+This is what static aliases are for.
+You need to install the django CMS alias package to use static aliases: